dvircohen/NASA-Project/README.md

 Note that once the locals thread gets the terminate order no more tasks will be added to the worker thread.

 The task is split to 1-day jobs, and sent like this to the manager_to_workers sqs queue.
 This is done to ensure maximum parallelity.

 ## Worker:
 Wait for messages in the manager_to_workers queue.
-On each message it make a NASA query, parse the result the according to the parameters in the message and return the answers to the manager.
+On each message it makes a NASA query, parse the result the according to the parameters in the message and return the answers to the manager.

 ## Resources:
 - S3:
 	All the application use the same S3 bucket.
 - SQS:
-	Permanent queues: local_to_manager, manager_to_workers, workers_to_manager.
+	- Permanent queues: local_to_manager, manager_to_workers, workers_to_manager.
-	Temporary queues: manager_to_local
+	- Temporary queues: manager_to_local
 - EC2:
-	All the applications run ami-b73b63a0 (us-east-1)
+	All the applications run on t2.nano with ami-b73b63a0 image (us-east-1).

 ## Security
-- The amazon aws codes don't appear anywhere in the code, the local app pulls them from the enviorment varible before appanding them at runtime into the manager_setup script.
-The script export those codes into the manager instance.
+- The amazon aws codes doesn't appear anywhere in the code, the local app pulls them from the environment variables before appending them at runtime into the manager_setup script (aws UserData).
+The script exports those codes into the manager instance.
 Same idea used when the manager bring up workers.
 - S3 bucket is a private one.

 ## Scalability
 - Most of the manager (which is the bottlenack) is cpu bound and non-blocking.
 - The only blocking parts in the manager is sqs and s3 operations.
-Boto 3 does not support non-blocking interface here, so in order to deal with those blocking part we created the 2 flow design, each handles by a different thread.
+Boto 3 does not support non-blocking interface here, so in order to deal with those blocking parts we created the 2 flow design, each handled by a different thread.
 This allow the manager to handle both local messages and worker messages at the same time.
-- The inner state of the manager is handled in a thread safe way, so in the need arises it is possible to run more than 1 thread on each flow.
+- The inner state of the manager is handled in a thread safe way, so if the need arises it is possible to run more than 1 thread on each flow.

 ## Robustness
 There are 2 points of failure that we need to take care of:
-- A worker dies while he handles a message (job) he got from the manager before he finished the job.
-In such a case the message will not be deleted from the queue, messages are deleted by the worker only after he puts the result in the result queue.
+- A worker dies while it handles a message (job) he got from the manager before he finished the job.
+In such a case the message will not be deleted from the queue.
+Messages are deleted by the worker only after he puts the result in the result queue.
 That means that the job message will be picked up by another worker after the visibility time of the message expire.
 - The manager dies while he handles a local task.
 Solution: When the local waits for the result from the manager it also checks periodically that the manager is still up.
 In a case where the manager died while handling some local A task, local A will detect that a manager is no longer up, will bring a new one and send the task to the local_to_manager queue again.